google/orbit/contrib/automation_tests/README.md

 - Not close Orbit when a test is done

 Use this for quick iterations on new tests.
 In addition, omit the usual test cases to connect to the stadia instance and select a process while you're developing, so you can simply keep Orbit open.

+### Style

+[yapf](https://github.com/google/yapf) is used with the Google style to keep consistent code style in python files. yapf will pick up the provided `.style.yapf` file automatically.